Maxga/Crunchy-Streamer/README.md

 Just call ./crunchy-script.py (maybe chmod +x crunchy_script.py to make it executable)

 # Necessary steps
--Download webdriver for selenium, then config the Path as CHROME_DRIVER_PATH
+-Download webdriver for selenium, then config the Path as CHROME_DRIVER_PATH <br>
 	-Only tested it with Chrome/Chromium webdriver.
-SHOULD work with firefox, but needs changes to the selenium code, aka use Firefox webdriver
+SHOULD work with firefox, but needs changes to the selenium code, aka use Firefox webdriver <br>

--Create password file (simple text file) which stores crunchyroll username and password
+-Create password file (simple text file) which stores crunchyroll username and password <br>
-	-first line: <crunchyroll-username>
+	-first line: crunchyroll-username <br>
-	-second line: <crunchyroll-password>
+	-second line: crunchyroll-password <br>

--Encrypt the file with gpg -c <file_name>
+-Encrypt the file with gpg -c file_name <br>
-	-Select password for decrypt later, store in password manager or remember it -delete the plain password file
+	-Select password for decrypt later, store in password manager or remember it -delete the plain password file <br>
-	-configure path to encrypted password file as GPG_PASSWD_FILE
+	-configure path to encrypted password file as GPG_PASSWD_FILE <br>

--Check that FIRST_SERIES and LAST_SERIES are correct in config file
+-Check that FIRST_SERIES and LAST_SERIES are correct in config file <br>

 # Legal warning
 (Copied from https://github.com/Godzil/Crunchy)